microsoft/openshift-container-platform/README.md

 1. Exit Code 3:  Your Red Hat Subscription User Name / Password or Organization ID / Activation Key is incorrect
 2. Exit Code 4:  Your Red Hat Pool ID is incorrect or there are no entitlements available
 3. Exit Code 5:  Unable to provision Docker Thin Pool Volume
-4. Exit Code 6:  OpenShift Cluster installation failed
+4. Exit Code 99: Configuration playbooks were not downloaded
-5. Exit Code 7:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - master config on Master Node issue
-6. Exit Code 8:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - node config on Master Node issue
-7. Exit Code 9:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - node config on Infra or App Node issue
-8. Exit Code 10: OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - correcting Master Nodes or not able to set Master as unschedulable
-9. Exit Code 11: Metrics failed to deploy
-10. Exit Code 12: Logging failed to deploy

-For Exit Codes 7 - 10, the OpenShift Cluster did install but the Azure Cloud Provider configuration failed.
 You can SSH to the Bastion node and from there SSH to each of the nodes in the cluster and fix the issues.

-A common cause for the failures with Exit Codes 7 - 9 is the Service Principal did not have proper permissions to the Subscription or the Resource Group.
+A common cause for the failures related to the node service not starting is the Service Principal did not have proper permissions to the Subscription or the Resource Group.
 If this is indeed the issue, then assign the correct permissions and manually re-run the script that failed an all subsequent scripts.
 Be sure to restart the service that failed (e.g. systemctl restart atomic-openshift-node.service) before executing the scripts again.

 For further troubleshooting, please SSH into your Bastion node on port 22.
 You will need to be root **(sudo su -)** and then navigate to the following directory: **/var/lib/waagent/custom-script/download**<br/><br/>
 You should see a folder named '0' and '1'.
 In each of these folders, you will see two files, stderr and stdout.
 You can look through these files to determine where the failure occurred.

 ## Post-Deployment Operations

+### Service Catalog

+**Service Catalog**

+If you enable Azure or CNS for storage these scripts will deploy the service catalog as a post deployment option.

 ### Metrics and logging